Can I rent out my home?

 Where are tourist homes allowed?

-Tourist homes are allowed in many commercial and mixed-use areas, such as along Bow Valley Trail and Railway Avenue.
+Few residential districts allow tourist homes today with only the two Silvertip residential districts and one sub-area of Teepee Town allowing this use.
+However, they are a permitted or discretionary use in almost all the commercial and mixed-use districts, such as along Bow Valley Trail and Railway Avenue.
 The Town’s Land Use Bylaw identifies zones where tourist homes may or may not be allowed to operate.
-However, within the
+However, within the zones there may be only certain buildings or locations that allow tourist homes.
+To see general locations where tourist homes may be allowed, you can view this map:

-In Canmore, an owner of a tourist home may use it for either vacation rentals (if they have a development permit to operate it as a tourist home) or as a permanent residence.
-If it is used
+In Canmore, an owner of a tourist home may use it for short- or long-term rentals (if they have a development permit to operate it as a tourist home), or as a permanent residence.
+If it is used as for rentals, the owner pays a higher property tax.

 Where are tourist homes NOT allowed?